Symplectic/vivo-harvester-v2/README.md

 Once Maven finishes executing, a *.tar.gz* file will be created in the *target* directory.
 ***Note:** you can run these same Maven commends (clean and package) from within your IDE if you prefer.*

-For details of how to deploy the built package please refer to the *"Installation Guide"* pdf in the *documentation* folder.
+For details of how to deploy the built package please refer to the *"Installation Guide"* pdf in the release documentation.

 ## Performance Considerations